 Dr. Michael Smith

-In 1993, Smith became BC’s first Nobel laureate, earning science’s highest honour for his role in creating one of the foundational tools of genetic engineering.
-When he died in October 2000, a flood of tributes described a man of many aspects: an inspired scientist, a humanitarian, a humble and generous mentor loved for his humour, and a committed believer in BC’s potential to be a leading centre of health research.
+In 1993, British Columbia’s Dr. Michael Smith (1932-2000), a pre-eminent chemist and molecular biologist, became BC’s first Nobel Laureate, earning science’s highest honour for his role in creating one of the foundational tools of genetic engineering.
+When he died in October 2000, a flood of tributes described an inspired scientist, a humanitarian, a humble and generous mentor loved for his humour, and a believer in BC’s potential to be a leading centre of health research.

 In the late 1990s, Smith helped realize the dream of creating Canada’s first genomic research centre devoted to the study of cancer.
 His steadfast support for enhancing BC’s research potential led to the creation of new facilities and resources that have resulted in breakthroughs and enabled the training of talented young scientists.

 Through his longstanding commitment to supporting emerging scientific talent, Smith helped to build BC into a hub of world-class health research, and the Michael Smith Foundation for Health Research (MSFHR) has continued to advance this research across the province.

 Established in 2001 and named in Smith’s honour, MSFHR is BC’s health research funding agency, optimizing the provincial government’s investment in health research to attract, recruit and retain the talented people BC needs to advance health research and the knowledge economy, and improve the health of British Columbians.

 We are proud to continue Dr. Michael Smith’s legacy with every researcher we support.